 A full mental health history and mental state examination should be taken.
-Careful medical history and examination is required to reveal alternative diagnoses like organic brain disorders.
+Careful medical history and examination are required to reveal alternative diagnoses like organic brain disorders.

-History of drug use and trauma should be addressed.
+Any history of drug use or trauma should be addressed.
 Social networks, family life may be discussed as well as support mechanisms.
 Assessment should include education, occupation and economic status domains.

 A care plan is made in conjunction with the patient, who should be aware of the likely diagnosis and benefits of each management plan.
 The care plan should include a crisis plan, advanced statement (from the patient on how they want to be treated when acutely unwell) and key contacts.

 Oral antipsychotics form a key component in the management of many patients with schizophrenia.

 Antipsychotics should normally be started in secondary care.
 They may be used in conjunction with psychological therapies or alone.

 Prior to starting an antipsychotic NICE recommend the following are recorded:

 In addition, the following blood tests are advised: